top of page

 Addition begins with the rightmost digits of the addends and moves leftwards.

-Carrying: An addition process used if the sum of two digits is greater than nine.
-Regarding the sum of two digits, the digit in the one's place remains, and the digit in the ten's place becomes an additional addend for the place value to the left.
+Carrying: If the sum of two digits is greater than nine, then carrying is required.
+The digit in the one's place remains, and the digit in the ten's place becomes an additional addend for the place value to the left.

-Multiple: The product of a number and an integer.
+Multiple: The product of a positive integer of interest multiplied by another positive integer.

-Least Common Multiple (LCM): The smallest number that is a multiple of two or more numbers of interest.
+Least Common Multiple (LCM): The smallest shared multiple of two or more numbers of interest.

 Least Common Denominator (LCD): The least common multiple of the denominators of two or more fractions.

-Mixed numerals should be converted to their improper fraction form before beginning the addition or subtraction process for fractions.
+Mixed numerals should be converted into improper fractions before beginning the addition or subtraction process for fractions.

 Commutative Law of Addition: When two numbers are added, changing the order of the addends does not affect the sum.